 Samuel emerging?
 Or Samuel submerging?

 It started with an historic two or three days of slaughter.
 Israel lost the opening battle.
 Four thousand men were killed.
 Imagine that on the six o clock news!
 If four thousand men had died in any encounter in the gulf war or Afghanistan, there would have been national mourning.
 The narrative proves that twenty years after this, Samuel’s prophetic will was consulted on anything major on the national horizon, especially going to war.
-But until Eli was gone, and there was nobody else in contention for leadership or judgeship but Samuel, the military leaders tended to do their thing and ignore Eli utterly.
+But until Eli was gone, and there was nobody else in contention for leadership or judgeship but the young man Samuel, the military leaders tended to do their thing and ignore Eli utterly.
 At least, if Eli protested, he was ignored.
-Samuel, perceived so clearly as waiting in the side aisles, was not honoured yet with national homage as leader.
+Samuel, perceived so clearly as waiting in the side aisles as a great forthcoming leader, had not yet arrived, as it were, as the godly decision maker of the Hebrew people.

 The Israelites were hyped up to fever pitch with the Ark’s arrival in camp the following day.
 They shouted and partied so loud, it actually put even more backbone into the Philistines.